cobaltcore-dev/prysm/pkg/producers/opslog/README.md

 - **Selective tracking**: Enable only the metrics you actually need for monitoring
 - **Latency tracking**: Start with `--track-latency-per-method` and add more granular tracking as needed
 - **Anonymous requests**: Use `--ignore-anonymous-requests` to reduce noise in multi-tenant environments
+- **Memory efficiency**: Each metric type uses dedicated storage, so only enabled metrics consume memory

 ### Recommended Configurations